This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Nevada Birth Injury and Cerebral Palsy Cases

 In 2005 a woman giving birth at University Medical Center died during an emergency delivery.
-Her baby survived but suffered serious brain damage.
-The father was able to win a malpractice settlement, but it took five years.
-In another case a woman in the state recovered $2 million in damages after developing cerebral palsy.
-These cases, and others, show just how important it is to have the right lawyer on your side when going up against powerful hospital’s and physician’s legal teams.
+Her baby survived but suffered severe brain damage.
+The father won a malpractice settlement, but it took five years.

 A Nevada cerebral palsy lawyer can be your best ally throughout your child’s life.
 Being born with cerebral palsy presents many challenges, but with justice and compensation from those responsible, you can cover the costs of your child’s much-needed care.